Articles & Guides

 Dr. Wanjiku F.M.
 Njoroge, psychiatrist and program director of the Department of Child and Adolescent Psychiatry and Behavioral Sciences at Children’s Hospital of Philadelphia, agrees.
 “The littlest ones are learning how to make decisions and regulate their emotions,” she says.
 “These activities can be synced up with explaining [simply] why we vote — to help us make good decisions and improve our lives.”

-Participate in voting day activities together
+Participate in election day activities together

 “For young children, it’s not just what’s said by parents,” says Njoroge.
 “Every time you take your toddler into the voting booth with you and they get a little ‘I voted’ sticker, you are very clearly modeling the importance of voting.
 Kids will start to recognize when it’s Election Tuesday from a very early age.”
-Njoroge likens it to small children attending religious services regularly.
-She says, “They don’t necessarily understand it, but they know this is the place we go that day of the week, and that it’s important to the family.”

 It’s those small experiences that children may not initially grasp that provide a foundation for their later civic life.
 “That’s the way you begin to encourage children’s participation in this process,” says Njoroge.
-“Then when they get to elementary school, they will learn what it is to vote in much more substantive ways.”
+“Then, when they get to elementary school, they will learn what it is to vote in much more substantive ways.”

 Elementary-age children